department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 **View our diagram showing when you can convert a SGLI-DE policy** <br>
 [Converting a SGLI-DE policy to VGLI](https://benefits.va.gov/BENEFITS/infographics/sgli_de_100.html)

 <br>

+### What if I need help with my claim?

+You can call the Office of Servicemembers' Group Life Insurance (OSGLI) if you have questions about Servicemembers' or Veterans' Group Life Insurance at 1-800-419-1473, **or** <br>
+<a href="mailto:osgli.osgli@prudential.com"> Email the Prudential Insurance Company. <br>

 ### Where can I find more information?